 How often do we train?

-Hatchlings and trainee referees train twice a week at the following times:
+Hatchlings and trainee referees once a week on Sunday 7pm - 9pm at Greenbank Sports Academy.

 What equipment will I need?

 All new skaters joining the ‘Hatchlings’ must have all this kit for their first training session.

 Roller derby is a full contact sport so good quality safety kit is a must.
 This is true even for referees who will not be participating in contact drills.
 Even if you are on a budget, a minimum set up of elbow, knee and wrist guards are required.
 If you arrive at a training session with kit that does not meet our minimum safety requirements, you will not be able to skate.

 As we are a skater owned and skater run team, we have to charge fees in order to cover hall hire costs, insurance and keep the league running.

 All new skaters pay monthly subs of £22 and more information about this will be provided at the beginning of ‘hatchlings’ training.

 New skaters joining the league as ‘Hatchlings’ at the beginning of a 16-week training programme.
 During this time we work on the skills needed to pass the WFTDA ‘minimum skills’ test.

 Once trainee referees complete their basic skating skills they also shadow our referees to start learning referee skills.
 Your training then progresses towards refereeing roller derby games in public.